Last Updated on March 5, 2021 by Dani

 Address: 33 Havemeyer Street, Brooklyn NY 11211 (between North 7th/North 8th streets)

-Verdict: Was it the best?
+Verdict: Was it the best pizza in New York?
 We’ll let you decide – but definitely a must for pizza peeps who like more than just a classic cheese slice.

 A note about Scott’s Pizza Tour

 You know what the coolest thing about Scott’s Pizza Tour is?
 Beyond the fact that we drove to three different boroughs in a yellow school bus – Queens, Brooklyn, Lower Manhattan and Harlem in under four hours and got to eat slices at places that normally only serve whole pies – and you couldn’t eat four whole pizzas in a day – could you?!
 And even cooler than ‘backstage’ access inside the kitchens to learn possibly everything there is to know about making pizza and watching Scott use his own personal super high temperature pizza oven thermometer to test the actual temperatures of each of the pizza ovens.
 The best thing is that Scott goes to different pizza places each Sunday.
 This is a guy who samples pizza in nearby states on his days off, so of course he doesn’t want to get sick of places…if we wanted to do this tour again (and again), odds are we would continue to cross places off my list.
-Not only that, but he also offers a Greenwich Village Pizza Walk – which we’ll probably join next time we’re in town, too!
+Not only that, but he also offers a Greenwich Village Pizza Walk – this man knows his stuff, so if you want to learn more about the different styles of pizza and lotsa interesting NYC pizza tidbits, don’t hestitate to join his tour!

 Kesté Pizza & Vino

-This Italian-style pizzeria is in the middle of Greenwich Village, right on Bleecker Street (and in the vicinity of John’s Pizza and Bleecker Str Pizza!).
+This Italian-style pizzeria used to be in the middle of Greenwich Village, right on Bleecker Street (and in the vicinity of John’s Pizza and Bleecker Str Pizza!), and opened a second branch in the Financial District a few years ago.
+The Greenwich Village branch disappeared at some point (a Covid fatality?
+I am not sure..) but luckily, the FiDi branch is still around.
 Kesté’s oven was handmade from the lava clay of Vesuvius volcano near Naples, or so the story goes.
-The Pizza del Papa (with butternut squash cream, smoked mozzarella, red and yellow peppers, and zucchini) sounds like the perfect autumn dish, but I have only tried the wood-fired Margherita ($13) which hit the spot.
+The Pizza del Papa (with butternut squash cream, smoked mozzarella, red and yellow peppers, and zucchini) sounds like the perfect autumn dish, and the wood-fired Margherita ($13) which hit the spot.

-Tip: Come here for a nice dinner, Keste is a bit fancier, and has a lot of specialty pizzas that are pricier than your usual pizza – worth it though, in my opinion.
+Tip: Keste makes for a lovely date night – there are a lot of specialty pizzas that are a bit pricier than your usual pizza – worth it though, in my opinion.
 No slices, only full pies.

-Verdict: A proper Italian-style pizza in New York!
+Verdict: A wonderful Neapolitan-style pizza in New York!
 Perfect.

 Tip: Don’t ask for the menu – you can see all available pizzas on the board.
 Totonno’s only does full-size pies, no slices.